Ayms/torrent-live/README.md

 ##Deanonymizing the VPN peers

-We explain [here](http://torrent-live.org/) section "I don't care, I am using a VPN or an anonymizer network" why using a VPN or an anonymizer network with the bittorrent network is not a very good idea.
+We explain [here](http://torrent-live.org/) section "I don't care, I am using a VPN or an anonymizer network" why using a VPN with the bittorrent network is not necessarily a good idea.

 A VPN peer has the same deviant behavior than a torrent-live's user with the freerider option activated, it cannot seed, neither discuss/share anything except with whom it has already talked to, which is quite limited.